CJBlake/feralhosting-freenas_lftp/README.md

 exit 0
 ~~~

-Run this to download the script in your seedbox CLI and confiure it
+SSH into your seedbox and run these commands to download and configure the hardlinkdownloads.sh script

 ~~~
 mkdir ~/Scripts